ScaleSec/gcp_org_policy_notifier/README.md

 }
 ```

 2. Fill in the required values for the `terraform.tfvars` file.
-We recommend an isolated project for this solution as well as a separate GCS bucket for your policy file and the function `src.zip`
+We recommend an isolated project for this solution as well as a separate GCS bucket for your policy file and the function's code file `src.zip`
 ```
 function_name   = ""
 region          = ""